oliver-butterley/ma2-2024/pages/part2.md

 let $\mathbf{e}_k$ be the $n$-dimensional unit vector where all entries are zero except the $k$th position which is equal to $1$.
 I.e., $\mathbf{e}_1=(1,0,\ldots,0)$, $\mathbf{e}_2=(0,1,0,\ldots,0)$, $\mathbf{e}_n=(0,\ldots,0,1)$.

-::: tip Definition (Partial derivatives)
+::: tip Definition (partial derivatives)
 We define the _partial derivative_ in $x_k$ of $f(x_1,\ldots,x_n)$ at $\mathbf{a}$ as

 $$